TUFAN A. (Group Representative)

 GÜVEN T.

-I was born in 1978.
-I graduated from the Air Force Academy, which I entered following my primary and secondary education, in 2000.
-I worked on F-4 aircraft until 2015, when I left the Air Force.
+I graduated from the Air Force Academy in 2000, which I entered after my primary and secondary education.
+I served on the F-4 aircraft until the year I left the Air Force.

 I joined our company in 2016.
-I am currently flying as F/O in our B-737 Fleet.
+I am flying as a Captain pilot in our B-737 Squadron.

-I am excited and proud to be a Peer in the Peer Support Program and to be able to contribute to my colleagues as a friend, understand the problems they may experience and when they possibly might be going through a hard time.
+I am excited and proud to be a Peer in the Pilot Peer Support program and to contribute to my colleagues as a friend who can understand the possible problems they may experience.

 HALİL A.